 Benefits platform provider BerniePortal released an ATS package, BerniePortal Jobs.
-The moves points toward the company’s intent to offer a more complete suite of HR products—one that goes beyond benefits management and insurance.
+The move points toward the company’s intent to offer a more complete suite of HR products—one that goes beyond benefits management and insurance.

 Targeted at small and medium-size businesses, BernieJobs is designed to help employers attract candidates, manage applicants, make offers and onboard new hires, the company said.
 While it offers “a wide range of capabilities,” the company said the portal’s basic functions job-post creation, job-post sharing, collaborative candidate review, applicant communication and job-offering tools.